baconjs/bacon.js/README.md

 Bacon.js doesn't mess with prototypes or the global object.
 Only exceptions below.

-* It exports the Bacon object.
+* It exports the Bacon object, except in Node.js.
 In a browser, this is added to the window object.
 * If jQuery is defined, it adds the asEventStream method to jQuery (similarly to Zepto)

 So, it should be pretty much compatible and a nice citizen.